Two-Pagers

 • CDF is framed as a BRI-extension and South-South cooperation tool.

-• Governance is fragmented despite strong top-level strategic coordination.
+• Governance is fragmented despite strong top-level coordination.

 • Overseas the focus is on commercial, infrastructure-heavy, debt-based projects.